Home Lessons Tutorials Links Books About Us Site Map

 President Harrison was the only president who had a grandson become president, William Henry Harrison.

 William Harrison died in Washington D.C. on April 4, 1841.
+His term of office from March 4, to April 4, was the shortest term served by any president.
 He was 68 years and 54 days old.
 William was the first President to lie in state in the White House.
 He is buried in the William Henry Harrison Memorial State Park, North Bend, Ohio.

 Quotes from Benjamin Harrison: